r-hub/blog/content/post/2021-07-29-caching/index.md

 tags:
 - package development
 output: hugodown::hugo_document
-rmd_hash: 68f048eec3c47273
+rmd_hash: b4ec7ab8c182d260

 ---

 One principle of programming that's often encountered is "DRY", "Don't Repeat Yourself", that encourages e.g. the use of functions over duplicated (read: copy-pasted and slightly amended) code.
 You could also interpret it as don't let the machine repeat its calculations if useless.
-How about for a function with the same inputs, we only run it once e.g. per R session, and save the results for later?
+How about for a function with the same inputs (or with no argument!), we only run it once e.g. per R session, and save the results for later?
 In this post, we shall go over ways to cache results of R functions, so that you don't need to burden machines and humans.

 ## Caching: what is it and why use it?